-In April 1842 he had married Ann Longdon, daughter of collier Charles and Alice, and born in 1842 was their oldest child Charles Tilson.
+On April 11th, 1842 he had married Ann Longdon, daughter of collier Charles and Alice, and born in 1842 was their oldest child Charles Tilson.
 About November 1875 the latter joined the Excelsior Lodge of the noble order of the Good Templars and ‘signed the pledge’, eventually managing to persuade his father Joseph and his brother Joseph junior to follow his example.
 So committed was Charles to his new cause that two months later he was attending a Band of Hope meeting held at the Primitive Methodist school-room where he addressed the children:

 “You have all heard speak of Fiddler Joss have you not?”

 “Well, Fiddler Joss was a teetotaller, he signed the pledge”.

 “Well, I am very glad to tell you that last night Fiddler Joe signed the pledge”.

 (And thereupon Joe was formally initiated into the lodge, with appropriate passages of scripture and tears shed).

 At that time the Lodge had upwards of 100 members.
 (For more on ‘Fiddler Joss’ see ‘Sunday School Rooms‘ in South Street.)

 In total, Joseph and Ann Tilson had ten children before Fiddler Joe eventually moved to Cossall to live with his daughter Alice and her family.
 There he died on April 15th, 1891, aged 69.
 His wife Ann had died on July 11th, 1878, at Queen Street, aged 59.